-Performance is very good for a tire in this class.
-Rolling resistance is a bit higher when compared to top of the line road bike tires.
+Performance is excellent for a tire in this price range.
+Rolling resistance is a bit higher when compared to the top of the line road bike tires.
 At an air pressure of 120 psi, rolling resistance is 14.0 watts.
-This is 1.8 watts higher than the more expensive Continental GP4000S II which came in at 12.2 watts.
+14.0 watts is 1.8 watts higher than the more expensive Continental GP4000S II which came in at 12.2 watts.
 At an air pressure of 100 psi, rolling resistance is excellent at 14.5 watts.
 Dropping air pressure to 80 psi results in 15.9 watts of rolling resistance.

 Puncture Resistance Test Results